klaytn/metaverse-knowledge-kit/docs/getting-started/introduction.md

 Klaytn lowers the barrier to entering the metaverse by providing enterprises and individual developers with numerous tools and SDKs to build their metaverse applications.

-As an enterprise if you want to host an E-Commerce platform on Metaverse you can make use of the below tools without having to build from scratch.
+As an enterprise, if you want to host an e-commerce platform on Metaverse, you can make use of the tools below without having to build from scratch.

 | What you ll need      | SDKs and Tools Klaytn Provides |
 | ----------- | ----------- |